ayush221b/hypnose/README.md

-# hypnose
+# Hypnose

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+Hypnose is a cross-platform Flutter implementation with a Firebase back end that serves as a starting point for a variety of diverse applications.

+## Getting Started with Flutter
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)